La présente publication est aussi disponible en français.

 - we continually strive to improve the quality of our policies, programs and services in accordance with our mandate.

 We foster a work environment that promotes teamwork, learning and innovation.
-We encourage the sharing of our knowledge and expertise with Canadians, professional communities and creators of documentary heritage via regular communication, our participation in conferences and presentations, and our active social media presence.
+We encourage the sharing of our knowledge and expertise with Canadians, professional communities and creators of documentary heritage via regular communication, our participation in conferences and presentations, and our social media presence.

 2.2 Leadership in the workplace

-As LAC employees, regardless of our role in the institution, we demonstrate leadership by incorporating the values of LAC and the public service into our decisions, our actions and our working relationships with our colleagues and external partners:
+As LAC employees, regardless of our role in the institution, we demonstrate leadership by incorporating the values of LAC and the public service into our decisions, our actions and our working relationships with our colleagues and partners:

 - we maintain positive communications and working relationships;